-- What is pramoxine-hydrocortisone-lotion, and how does it work (mechanism of action)?
+- What is pramoxine-hydrocortisone lotion?
+How does it work (mechanism of action)?

-- What are the side effects of pramoxine-hydrocortisone-lotion?
+- What are the side effects of pramoxine-hydrocortisone?

-- Which drugs or supplements interact with pramoxine-hydrocortisone-lotion?
+- Which drugs or supplements interact with pramoxine-hydrocortisone?

-- Is pramoxine-hydrocortisone-lotion safe to take if I'm pregnant or breastfeeding?
+- Is pramoxine-hydrocortisone safe to use if you are pregnant or breastfeeding?

-- What else should I know about pramoxine-hydrocortisone-lotion?
+- What else should you know about pramoxine-hydrocortisone?

-What is pramoxine-hydrocortisone-lotion, and how does it work (mechanism of action)?
+What is pramoxine-hydrocortisone lotion?
+How does it work (mechanism of action)?

 - Pramoxine is a local anesthetic (numbing agent) that provides relief from itching and pain.
 Local anesthetics are chemicals that interfere with the function of the nerves that sense pain.
 Pramoxine may be used in persons who are allergic to other local anesthetics such as lidocaine, procaine, or benzocaine.

 - The FDA approved hydrocortisone/pramoxine in August 1976.